cran/groupedstats/README.md

 ```

 In case you want to look at the function body for any of the functions,
-just type the name of the function without the paranetheses:
+just type the name of the function without the parentheses:

 ``` r
 groupedstats::grouped_lm